AdderAntApesAspBat Bear BeetleBoarFatted CalfCamelChameleon Cockatrice Colt Coney Cow Crane DeerDogs DoveEagle

 Have I missed any?
 Let me know!

-Comparing one thing to another is a fundamental teaching device, and the creatures of the Bible are used for analogy.
+From ants to behemoths or unicorns ( maybe rhinos to narwhales), the Bible abounds in animals and their metaphors, and which ones were designated for the Hebrews to eat.
+Comparing one thing to another is a fundamental teaching device and is used extensively in the Bible for analogy.
 "And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats".
 Matthew 25:32He told her "It isn't right to give the Children's food to the DOGS", Mark7:27.
 The "Children" were the 'Children of Israel', the Jews, and the "Dogs" were the Gentiles, and this Syrophenician (Greek) woman was appealing to him for healing for her daughter.
 Rather than being insulted, and taking offence at being called a dog, she replied that "Even the dogs get the crumbs under the table", Matt15:27.
 This story is only found in Matthew and Mark, and she probably wasn't aware that Jesus was the True Bread and source of the crumbs, but he definitely liked her persistence and faith, and her daughter was healed in absentia.

 Psalm 18:33 - "He maketh my feet like hinds' feet, and setteth me upon my high places".